 Consisting of 18 to 22 questions, the sixth content area focuses on both musculoskeletal and neurological patient problems.
 A thorough knowledge of both the musculoskeletal system and brain is required to ace this section of the exam.
 In addition, you will require knowledge of common musculoskeletal and neurological problems and their medical interventions.

 The final content area in Field 1 focuses on hematological, immunological, and integumentary patient problems.
 Under this field, you’ll encounter 10 to 14 questions on topics ranging from Hepatitis C to AIDS to psoriasis.

 Field 2: Domains of Nursing Practice

 Field 2 is also comprised of seven content areas.
 Each area focuses on a major domain of nursing practice.
-Once again, on the CMSRN exam, you’ll be expected to respond to questions that probe your ability apply these practice areas in relation to specific physiological systems (those outlined above under Field 1).
+Once again, on the CMSRN exam, you’ll be expected to respond to questions that probe your ability apply these practice areas in relation to specific physiological systems.

-28 to 32 questions will focus on questions concerned with helping patients.
+24 to 28 questions will focus on questions concerned with helping patients.
 These questions may include but are not limited to questions focused on the following topics:

 • How to assess patient’s level of comfort/pain.

 • How to modify plan of care to achieve patient’s optimal level of comfort (i.e., pharmacologic and non-pharmacologic interventions).

 • How to act as an advocate to help patient meet needs/goals.